kyang5/coursedescriptions/source/fall.rst

     This course is restricted to undergraduate students in the College of Arts and Sciences.
 Students from other schools specifically wishing to enroll in COMP
     170 should contact the Computer Science Department to request an enrollment override.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

+    This is a 'blended' course, consisting of required pre-recorded lectures, coupled with in-class lab sessions.

+    This programming intensive course, with its in-class lab component, introduces basic concepts of object-oriented programming in a language such as Java.

+    As a 'blended' course, required lectures are primarily pre-recorded and to be viewed before each in-class lab session.
+Some parts of in-class sessions may also be devoted to lecture/discussion.

 :doc:`comp170`